Windscreen insurance & Damage

 • Replacing a windscreen or other windows

-You’ll just have to pay a small excess towards the cost.
+You'll just have to pay a excess towards the cost.
+The excess for repair or replacement can vary depending on the level of car insurance.

 If it's not included on your policy as standard, you may be able to add windscreen cover as an option.

-Stand-alone windscreen cover is around £30 a year.
-This could save you having to pay out up to £1,000 or more for a windscreen replacement yourself.
-Plus, it lets you to keep any no claim discount.
+Stand-alone windscreen cover is around £60 a year.
+Even this could save you paying several hundred pounds for a windscreen replacement, depending on the car model.
+Plus, it lets you to keep any no claims discount.

 How do I claim for windscreen damage?

-To claim for windscreen damage on your insurance, you’ll often need to follow a process like this:
+To claim for windscreen damage on your insurance you'll need to:

-• Contact your insurance provider by phone or online.
-Make sure you have your policy number handy.
+• Contact your insurer by phone or online and give them your policy number.

-• You may need to tell them what’s happened.
-Try to remember details of where you were at the time and anything you saw.
+• Tell them what happened, where you were at the time and anything you saw.

 • Your insurer will review your claim and advise you what to do next.

-Usually, you'll be told which repairer to use, otherwise you might end up paying the bill yourself.
-Different insurers may have slightly different steps to follow, so make sure you check with your provider.
+Usually, you'll be told which repairer to use, otherwise you could end up paying the bill yourself.

 Find out how to claim for windscreen damage on your AA car insurance.